glmvc/first-site/README.md

 }
 ```

-🤩 looks amazing for a beginner, doesn't it? don't worry - it's not difficult at all!
+#### 🤩 looks amazing for a beginner, doesn't it? don't worry - it's not difficult at all!

-> Created along with the beginner-friendly learning resource <a href="https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web" target="_blank">"Getting started with the Web"</a> from the <a href="https://developer.mozilla.org/en-US/" target="_blank">MDN Web Docs</a> (previously Mozilla Developer Network and formerly Mozilla Developer Center).
+> Created along with the beginner-friendly learning resource <a href="https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web">"Getting started with the Web"</a> from the <a href="https://developer.mozilla.org/en-US/">MDN Web Docs</a> (previously Mozilla Developer Network and formerly Mozilla Developer Center).